+Romans 1:21 tells us that these pagans hearts were darkened (i.e. they were in ignorance).
+Romans 1:24 tells us that these people dishonored their bodies in their worship of the idols (Similar Jer.
+3:9).
 Additionally, Romans says that God gave these idolaters up to their unclean (or abominable, wrong) desires.
-Romans 1:21 tells us that these pagans hearts were darkened (i.e. they were in ignorance).
 This led to both the women and the men changing their natural (or instinctual) use of each other.
 The root word cyan means: nature, disposition and instinct.
 The only specified similarity between these heterosexual or bisexual women and men is that they both abandoned the natural sexual use of the opposite gender.
 Thus the use of these words doesn’t necessarily mean that the women or men slept with the same gender.
 The reader could also conclude that the women may have remained celibate (1 Tim.
 4:3) or maybe were practicing bestiality (see Rom.
 1:24).
 The end result being that the men attacked other men either by killing them or perhaps raping them.
-When it says the men "committed shame," this can mean the men raped the man's (husband's) wife, concubine or daughter (s).
+When it says the men "committed shame," this can mean the men raped the man's wife, concubine or daughter (s).
 There are Biblical stories about this treatment of foreigners.
 Otherwise, the "shame" committed by these men may have been male rape.
 The text doesn't say which meaning is correct.
 Both meanings could be correct.

 The words saying that "the women changed the instinctual use [of their sex into] that which is against their instinct" and "the men have left the instinctual use of women" (Lamsa) does not sound like gay people.
 It is natural for gay people to be with the same gender and is according to their instinct / disposition.
 Gay men or women have not left the opposite gender because they were never with them to begin with.
 What you are seeing in this modern age of some gay men leaving their wives (or lesbians leaving their husbands) is because they have been lied to by the religious leaders that God didn't make them homosexual and that they needed to get married to the opposite sex.
 This would not have been the issue when Paulus (Paul) wrote this letter to the Roman Christians.